kyrylo-sovailo/benchmark/README.md

  - Does not use hardware acceleration
  - Uses standard I/O
  - Does not use multithreading
+ - Does not assume any prior knowledge about the program input

 The execution time is affected by:
  - Raw speed